 7.6 SOLID Principles

-SOLID is an acronym for five core principles of object-oriented design coined by Robert C. Martin ("Uncle Bob").
+SOLID is an acronym for five core principles of object-oriented design, coined by Robert C. Martin ("Uncle Bob").
 Following these principles produces code that is resilient to change, easy to understand, and highly reusable.

 S - Single Responsibility Principle